Dobiasd/articles/mechanical_analogies_for_basic_measures_of_descriptive_statistics.md

 ![rotation](mechanical_analogies_for_basic_measures_of_descriptive_statistics/pdf_rotation.png)

 We spin our model around its vertical axis.
-It spins around its mean if we don't attach it so something.
+It spins around its mean if we don't attach it to something.
 And the moment of inertia for this rotation is equivalent to the variance of our distribution.
 So the variance is proportional to the torque needed for some angular acceleration.